Credible takeaways

 - ZuntaFi flight school loans

 When comparing federal vs. private flight school loans, be aware that private loans don't have the same repayment options or benefits as federal loans.
 Private lenders don't offer income-driven repayment plans or loan forgiveness opportunities.
-You also may not be able to take advantage of deferment or forbearance options.
+You also may be unable to take advantage of deferment or forbearance options.

 “Federal loans are preferable because there is much greater flexibility when it comes to repayment,” says Martin Lynch, president of the Financial Counseling Association of America.
 “Private lenders have not been very creative when it comes to repayment plans that suit the income of their borrowers.”

-Flight school loans can help you finance your education.
-But there are worthwhile alternatives to consider, including:
+Flight school loans can help you finance your education, but there are worthwhile alternatives to consider.

 FAQ